- December 2005

 sexy and elegant with great structure and depth.
 Check out the pretty

-label De Venoge Vin du
+De Venoge Vin du

 Paradis, Cuvée Dry- Crazy fresh and hopping out of the glass (not